ActualIA/prd/template/5-mvp.md

 The goal of ActualIA's MVP is to bring the news to the user.
 To achieve it, it will integrate the following features :

-- News provider selection over the main providers (RSS feeds, Google News, ...);
+- News provider selection over the main providers: RSS feeds, Google News and Telegram channels;
 - Interest topic selection over a wide range of subjects;
 - News summarization, on both news count and length;
 - Audio reading, aiming for a one minute audio file.